 - There will be a boost in product personalization in the future.

-- Online brands will be creative with their sales on social media such as Instagram stories and Facebook.
+- Online brands will be creative with their sales in addition to social media sharing like Instagram stories and Facebook.

-- Snapchat Collection Ads could be a center of RnD by companies.
+- Moreover, Snapchat Collection Ads could be a center of RnD by companies.

 Key Focus on E-commerce by Companies